matplotlib/mpl-third-party/docs/source/intro.rst

 A list of packages that extend Matplotlib.
-These are maintained and distributed independently from Matplotlib so go to each listed website for instructions.
+These are maintained and distributed independently from Matplotlib, so go to each listed website for instructions.

 Please contribute your package by opening a pull-request at